 The Underwater Pyramid where the Twins go, on their adventure to find the Five Crystal Spheres

-Book Three
+Book Two

 This book is ready to be published

-Story: the twins’ adventures continue when the Tengu Shaman sends them on a journey in search of the portal into the Middle Earth.
+Story: Diaoji and Leilani’s adventures continue when the Tengu Shaman sends them on a journey in search of the portal into the Middle Earth.
 They first go to a between-dimensions Mu pyramid in the bottom of the Pacific Ocean, which is one of the portals into the Middle Earth.
 They discoverthat they need all five Crystals Spheres to place on the pyramid’s mother board, in order to open the portal.
 They are then dramatically transported to a pyramid in the Himalaya’s, where they have to fight off nine foot tall Monkey Soldiers to recover the most powerful Clear Crystal Sphere.
 Back in Kyoto they learn more about their missing mother, now convinced she’s still alive.
 They find the Blue Sphere in Egypt, while playing an arcade game.
 The book ends with them being kidnapped by the evil ruler of Middle Earth and taken there as prisoners, because he also needs the Spheres to possess the power required to rule the worlds, and he knows that only the Twins can find them.
 Twins Two

 The Hidden Crystals